 (2) Unless the contrary intention appears, a word or expression used in this Act has the same meaning as it has in the NTA.

-Notes for this section:
+Note for this subsection:

-1. Section 222 of the NTA lists and shows the location of all of the words and expressions defined in the NTA.
+Section 222 of the NTA lists and shows the location of all of the words and expressions defined in the NTA.

-2. There is a list at the end of this reprint showing the location in the NTA of definitions of words and expressions used in this Act.

 (3) Notes in this Act are provided to assist understanding and do not form part of the Act.

 Part 2 — Validation of past acts

-5. Validation of past acts attributable to the State (s.
+5. Validation of past acts attributable to State (s.
 19 NTA)

 Every past act attributable to the State is valid and is taken always to have been valid.

-6. Effect of validation — category A past acts that are not public works (ss.
-19 & 15(1)(a) NTA)
+6. Effect of validation: category A past acts that are not public works (s.
+19 and 15(1)(a) NTA)

 A category A past act, other than a past act to which section 229(4) of the NTA applies, extinguishes the native title concerned.